Where To Go If It Rains (or It’s Too Darn Hot!)

 New Hampshire Telephone Museum, Warner

 Hello?
 Have you heard about the New Hampshire Telephone Museum in Warner?
 The museum has more than 1,000 artifacts related to the history of telecommunications.
 You can take a guided or self-guided tour.
-In summer 2020, the special exhibit is all about railroad communications.

 Find more at nhtelephonemuseum.org.